Instructor note

 A useful tool for exploring any network of concepts and relationships is a concept map.
 A concept map asks you to identify which concepts are most relevant to a topic at hand and to identify how they are connected.

-On a piece of paper, draw a simplified concept map of a topic that you are already teaching or that you want to teach in the future.
+Using tools of your choice, draw a simplified concept map of a topic that you are already teaching or that you want to teach in the future.
+Some notes to guide you:

 Integrating new knowledge